 Corey Ciocchetti, Associate Professor, JD, Duke University

-R. Hutton, Professor, EMERITUS, PhD, University of Florida
+R. Hutton, Professor, Emeritus, PhD, University of Florida

-Bruce Klaw, Assistant Professor, JD, Harvard University
+Bruce Klaw, Associate Professor, JD, Harvard University

 Kevin O'Brien, Associate Professor, JD, University of Denver

 Tricia Olsen, Associate Professor and Assistant Dean for Research and Academic Affairs, PhD, University of Wisconsin-Madison